 - The U.S. State Department estimates that fewer than one in four landmine amputees is fitted with a proper prosthesis.

 - Landmines deprive people in some of the poorest countries of arable land and infrastructure.
 They cut off access to markets, schools, work, and water.

-- Landmines hold people “hostage” and hamper the repatriation of refugees and displaced people.
+- Landmines hamper the repatriation of refugees and displaced people.

 - Landmines hinder reconstruction, new development, and the delivery of aid.

 - Landmine injuries put a great burden on a country’s whole health system.
-People hurt by mines need more antibiotics, more dressings and they need to stay in hospital longer than most other patients.
+People hurt by mines need more antibiotics and more dressings, and they need to stay in the hospital longer than most other patients.

 - Female child casualties are often under reported.
 In some countries, having a disability is seen as a stigma that needs to be hidden, especially among girls.

 No, there are still tens of millions of landmines contaminating more than 60 countries.
 We need to continue our work, so please help support MLI’s programs.